wribeiiro/app-weather/README.md

-# iWeather Ionic 3 Weather App
+# Weather App

-An Ionic 3 application with api iweather
+An Ionic 3 application with api openweather

-### Version
-1.0.0

 ### Installation